The End Time Message in the Miracle of the Withering of the Fig Tree

-A Preterist Commentary on Matthew 21:19: The Fig Tree Represents Jerusalem which is soon to be destroyed by the Romans because of its wickedness.
+A Preterist Commentary on Matthew 21:19: The Fig Tree Represents Jerusalem which was soon to be destroyed by the Romans because of its wickedness.

-Trees are often used in the Bible to signify a kingdom or city (Isaiah 10, Ezekiel 15, Ezekiel 17, Ezekiel 31, Nahum 3:12).
+Trees are often used in the Bible to signify a kingdom or city (Isaiah 10; Ezekiel 15; 17; 31; Nahum 3:12).
 The fig tree in this parable represents Jerusalem, Jesus’ destination that morning.
 Good fruit is a Biblical symbol of the virtue of the saints: “[T]he fruit of the Spirit is love, joy, peace, patience, kindness, goodness, faithfulness, gentleness and self-control (Galatians 5:22-23).”
 The fact that this tree does not have fruit represents Jerusalem’s lack of virtue.
-During his ministry, Jesus frequently assailed his people calling them “a wicked and adulterous generation (Matthew 16:4).”
+During His ministry, Jesus frequently assailed the people of Jerusalem calling them “a wicked and adulterous generation (Matthew 16:4).”
 This accusation is not mere rhetoric.
-The lack of fruit on the fig tree represents the wickedness of these people who killed the prophets, Jesus, and Jesus’ disciples after his crucifixion.[iv]
+The lack of fruit on the fig tree represents the wickedness of these people who killed the prophets, Jesus, and Jesus’ disciples after Jesus’ crucifixion (Matthew 23:34).1

 20When the disciples saw this, they were amazed.
 “How did the fig tree wither so quickly?” they asked.
 21Jesus replied, “I tell you the truth, if you have faith and do not doubt, not only can you do what was done to the fig tree, but also you can say to this mountain, ‘Go, throw yourself into the sea,’ and it will be done.
 22If you believe, you will receive whatever you ask for in prayer.”

 A Preterist Commentary on Matthew 21:21: The Mountain in v.
 21 is Jerusalem and the Sea symbolizes the Gentile Nations.
-Therefore, the Casting of the Mountain into the Sea represents the Exile of the People of Jerusalem throughout Rome after the Jewish War.
+Therefore, the Casting of the Mountain into the Sea represents the Conquest of Jerusalem by the Roman Army during the Jewish War.

 A Preterist Commentary on Matthew 21:21: The Sea also represents the Abyss, the Realm of the Dead.
 Therefore, the Casting of the Mountain, Jerusalem, into the Sea also represents the Slaughter of the People of Jerusalem during the Jewish War.

 Sea has another, deeper meaning in the Bible.
 The sea is the Abyss, the realm of the dead.
 The hurling of a mountain or city into the sea or Abyss is a symbolic expression of the destruction of a city and the slaughter of its inhabitants.
 The casting of the mountain into the sea in this parable points to the destruction of Jerusalem and the massacre of its people in A.D.
 70 (see The Poetic Biblical Link Between “Sea” and “Abyss”).

-A Preterist Commentary on Matthew 21:21-22: God answers the Prayers of the Saints, and the Mountain is thrown into the Sea.
+A Preterist Commentary on Matthew 21:21-22: God answered the Prayers of the Saints, and the Mountain was thrown into the Sea.

 A Preterist Commentary on Matthew 21:33-43: The Meaning of the Symbols in Jesus’ Parables is consistent throughout the Gospels.